+'''

+1. Putting things together

+'''

-- 1. Putting things together - On the next page is a longer program than others we have seen so far this term.
+Below is a longer program than others we have seen so far this term.
 It is called roomba.cpp.
 It simulates the action of a robot moving around in a room.
-We will work on understanding and modifying this code. - Begin by entering the code into a new program called roomba.cpp.
-Prof Parsons has a copy of the program on a memory stick which you can copy onto the laptop you are using. - Compile and run it, to make sure that everything is working correctly. - 2.
-Handling other input - Notice that the user can enter either Q or q to quit the program. - However, if the user enters f instead of F, the program does not recognize the lower case letter. - Modify the code so that the user can enter either upper or lower case of all the possible input letters (F or f, B or b, L or l, R or r and Q or q).
+We will work on understanding and modifying this code.
+Begin by entering the code below into a new program called roomba.cpp.
+Compile and run it, to make sure that you entered everything correctly.